Modi scalds Mamata, says instead of being 'Didi' to people she chose to be 'bua' to 'bhatija' | Politics

 Infiltration will be stopped completely,'' he asserted, reaffirming his commitment to the Mantra of 'Sabka Saath, Sabka Vishwas'.

-Accusing the TMC government of destroying the democratic system, he alleged 'loktantra' (democracy) was replaced with 'lootantra' (systematic plunder) in the 10 years of its rule.
+Modi took a jibe at Banerjee over riding a scooty precariously during a TMC protest in Kolkata against spiralling fuel prices and linked it to her decision to contest the assembly eletion from Nandigram against her former protege Suvendu Adhikari who has joined the BJP.

+''We all prayed for your safety.
+Thankfully, you did not fall down or get hurt.
+But now when your scooty, instead of going to Bhawanipore, has turned towards Nandigram and it decides to flip, what can we do?''
+Modi said as he had a hearty laugh.

-''Lotus is about to bloom in Bengal because of the 'kichad' (muck) created by you, Didi,'' he said.
+''Lotus is about to bloom in Bengal because of the 'kichad' (muck) created by you, Didi,'' he said, attacking the TMC boss over alleged ''communally divisive'' politics.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)